 He currently serves as an entertainment lawyer at his own firm, Cohen Gardner, LLP.
 Cohen is also a contributing political writer for several websites and publications.

-Birthplace: Los Angeles, USA, Californiasee more on Jeff Cohen
+Birthplace: Los Angeles, California, United States of Americasee more on Jeff Cohen

 The gadget-inclined Data's only Jonathan Ke Huy Quan's second movie character.
 He had previously starred in Indiana Jones and the Temple of Doom, for which he won a Young Artist Award.
 Quan had a few more roles in the years following The Goonies, including the movie Encino Man and the television series Head of the Class.
 Today, he mostly works behind the scenes as a stunt coordinator and stunt rigger.